 - Report games and apps that you suspect are not using your information in an appropriate manner.
 The "report/contact this app" link at the bottom of each game or app page will allow you to do so.

 Still unsure?
-Links to lots more information about how to delete games or keep yourself secure on Facebook can be found on the next page.
+Links to lots more information about how to delete games or keep yourself secure on Facebook can be found below.